Cheapest Car Insurance by State: 2026 Comparison

 Why Car Insurance Costs Vary So Much by State

-- No-fault vs. tort system — In no-fault states (Florida, Michigan, New York, New Jersey, and others), your own insurer pays for your medical expenses regardless of fault, which increases premiums.
+States with higher minimum coverage requirements tend to have higher baseline premiums.
+Michigan's unique no-fault system with formerly unlimited PIP benefits historically resulted in the country's highest rates.
+No-fault states (Florida, Michigan, New York, New Jersey, and others) require your own insurer to pay medical expenses regardless of fault, which increases premiums.
 In tort states, the at-fault driver's insurance pays, creating different cost dynamics.

 The 5 Cheapest States for Car Insurance

-1. Maine — $1,180/year
+1. Maine — $1,180/year Average Full Coverage

 2. Vermont — $1,185/year

 Like Maine, Vermont benefits from low population density, minimal traffic congestion, and low crime rates.
 The state's drivers also have fewer claims on average, and the regulatory environment is stable and predictable for insurers.
+Vermont's small cities mean most residents drive in low-traffic environments where accidents are less frequent.
+Vermont also prohibits some aggressive rating factors used in other states.

 3. Idaho — $1,220/year

 Idaho's low cost of living, sparse population, and low litigation rates all contribute to affordable car insurance.
 The state has relatively low minimum requirements and a competitive insurance market.
+Boise's growth has pushed urban rates higher, but the state average remains well below the national figure.
+Idaho's low rate of uninsured drivers also helps keep UM/UIM costs manageable.

 4. North Carolina — $1,250/year